inuimasataka/inuimasatakainfo/README.md

 (4) Knowledge Preservation: To build up a database of the texts such as Tripitaka and the audio recordings of the lectures of the lamas in Tibetan Buddhism, in order to fully carry out the above studies.
 Furthermore, to create in virtual reality the worldviews that are visualised in the bskyed rim by using both verbal and non-verbal ways.
 To use augmented reality to preserve the spiritual culture of various regions, which is being lost.

 (5) Spirituality: To widely integrate the above studies with the knowledge of other religions, literature, prayer, art, history, society, life and death and other spiritual activities of humankind, to analyse spirituality and its narratives that precede thought and religion, and to seek ways of solidarity, dialogue and cooperation among human beings.
 To explore the relationship between spiritual states such as happiness, suffering and care, which human beings can satisfy through mutual relationships, and individual states of mind such as compassion and altruism, and to propose a state of human society that is considered to be happy for each of them.
+In addition, to establish kindergartens to guarantee spiritual education.

 (6) Spiritual Security: To consider how death, suffering and the living body and mind based on the tradition of rnal 'byor bla na med pa'i rgyud may or may not be described by the findings of modern science, such as medicine, neurology and brain science.
 To devise a method of spiritual security using the rnal 'byor bla na med pa'i rgyud method of practice based on these considerations.